-Take Charge of Your Digestive Health With a Gluten Allergy Test (coeliac disease
+Take Charge of Your Digestive Health with a Coeliac Disease Screening Test

 Because your health matters.

-Map your digestive health today with a gluten allergy and coeliac disease test to discover the source of your digestive distress.
-The gluten allergy test can be added to any of our full body health check packages.
+Map your digestive health today with a coeliac disease screening test to help uncover the possible cause of your symptoms.
+This test can be added to any of our full body health check packages.
 Explore our packages and book online today.

 Fast, accurate results